GlodBlock/ExPatternProvider/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/assembler_matrix.md

 It is a rectangular prism, with edge lengths between 3 and 7.
 - Edges composed of Assembler Matrix Frame.
-- Faces composed of Assembler Matrix Wall.
+- Faces composed of Assembler Matrix Wall/Glass.
 - Interior composed of Assembler Matrix Pattern/Craft/Speed Core.

 A valid Assembler Matrix must contain at least one pattern core and craft core.